-No. We do however run interest free saving and lending microfinance schemes in secondary schools – MyBnk-in-a-Box.
+No. We do however run an interest free saving and lending microfinance scheme in secondary schools – MyBnk-in-a-Box.

 Where does MyBnk work?

 MyBnk works with hundreds of schools, colleges and youth organisations in and around London.
 In 2011 we opened our first social franchise in the North West with The Cumbria Youth Alliance.
 We now also work in the South West, including Devon and Cornwall, and the North East.
 If you are interested in running MyBnk programmes, please contact email@example.com.

 11-25 year olds in a variety of settings – from mainstream schools to pupil referral units, colleges to youth hostels, employability organisations to teenage parent groups.

 We are an diverse team passionate about our cause.
 Our staff include trained teachers, former private sector financiers and youth workers.
 Click here to meet the team.

 How are MyBnk funded?